 That would affect basically nobody today.

-If you talk to the proponents of this endless race towards superintelligence, many will invoke China or other adversaries that if we don't do it, they will, and they'll use it to crush us.
+If you talk to the proponents of this endless race towards super intelligence, many will invoke China or other adversaries that if we don't do it, they will and they'll use it to crush us.

-What what do you say to those arguments?
+What do you say to those arguments?

-So I think there's two pieces of the puzzle there.
+So, I think there's two pieces of the puzzle there.

 I think one piece of the puzzle is people who don't really believe that superintelligence is a possibility.

-You know, if you think that AI is only ever going to be a slightly better chatbot, sure.
+You know, if you think that AI is only ever going to be a slightly better chatbot, sure, you know, no need to stop the progression, right?

-And, you know, I'm not in the slightest saying that, you know, the U.S. or any other nation should back off on improving robotic weaponry, improving drone weaponry.
+And, you know, I'm not in the slightest saying that, you know, the US or any other nation should back off on improving robotic weaponry, improving drone weaponry.

-no one knows how to make a superintelligence that's doing what you wanted.
+And even if a superintelligent general that was doing what you wanted would be a great help to your military capacity, no one knows how to make a superintelligence that's doing what you wanted.

-That includes even current robotic weaponry, right?
+That includes even current robotic weaponry.

-The uh and uh building on that point, superintelligence is a national security risk to everybody.
+And building on that point, superintelligence is a national security risk to everybody.

-An AI that can build its own technological infrastructure that acts on its own initiative, that can do its own scientific research and develop uh you know new types of weaponry, and that is doing that towards its own ends rather than your ends.
+An AI that can build its own technological infrastructure, that acts on its own initiative, that can do its own scientific research and develop new types of weaponry, and that is doing that towards its own ends rather than your ends, that is a threat to all of us.

 This is not a situation where you want to win this race.